-As we enter the new year, used car prices are rising after months of declines.
-In April 2025, the average used car listing price sits at $25,128.
-Spring car buying season is here, and tariff uncertainty is compelling more shoppers to make a purchase before prices rise further.
-This combination of seasonality and market uncertainty means that increased demand is likely to send used car prices higher in the weeks ahead.
-With the continuing volatility of used car prices, it’s never been more important to track the value of your car.
+As we enter autumn, retail and wholesale used car prices are falling.
+In October 2025, the average used car listing price sits at $25,512.
+The car market is changing as year-end sales approach.
+This combination of seasonality and economic uncertainty means that used car prices will be difficult to forecast in the weeks ahead.
+With the continuing market volatility, it’s never been more important to track the value of your car.

 👉 We also track new car prices.
 See the latest monthly update here.

-According to the latest used car market data from Black Book, the used car prices are steadily falling at wholesale markets.
+As of October, used car prices have fallen for 25 consecutive weeks.
+According to the latest used car market data from Black Book, the used car prices are slowly but steadily falling at wholesale markets.
 These are the markets that most car dealerships buy and sell preowned inventory from.
-When will retail used car prices drop further?
+Will retail used car prices continue dropping?
 We’ll get into that below.
 First, let’s take a closer look at wholesale prices last week.

-Is the car bubble bursting?
+Where are used car prices headed?
 Let’s look at the data.

 Used car prices (wholesale sedans)